remiminnebo/remiminnebo.github.io_old/_posts/2020-07-21-optimize-asc.md

 **Hi and welcome to my guide on optimizing Azure Security Center to reflect your architectural and business decisions.**
 ## What is Security Center?

 Security Center mimics the work of a security analyst, reviewing your security recommendations, and applying advanced algorithms to determine how crucial each recommendation is to your Azure environment.
+Very true!

 Overall Secure Score is an accumulation of all your recommendation scores and is visible on the overview page of Security Center.